 Programme analystJordan joined CHA in mid 2016 as an intern and was brought on permanently at the end of the year.
 He holds a B.A from Victoria University of Wellington and his work centres around CHA’s Data Supply Survey.
 In his spare time he enjoys rock climbing and getting lost in the wilderness.

 Executive AdministratorRuth joined the CHA team in October 2017.
 Ruth previously worked at Callaghan Innovation providing administration, event and marketing support.
 Prior to that she worked with the Ministry of Health providing administration support to the communications team.
-She has extensive organisational experience in a variety of agencies and works voluntarily for the Wellington Homeless Women’s Trust and HUHA.
-She lives in the centre of the universe- Paekakariki.
+She has extensive organisational experience in a variety of agencies and works voluntarily for the Wellington Homeless Women’s Trust and Helping You Help Animals (HUHA).
+She lives in the centre of the universe - Paekakariki.

 Partnerships managerGill was previously with Habitat for Humanity, Wellington region.
 She has an extensive background in community housing and is a trained architect.
-Her role is Partnerships Manager until 22 December with a primary focus on preparing a set of philanthropic funding proposals, and supporting the preparation of a training and development plan for the sector.
+Her role is Partnerships Manager with a primary focus on preparing a set of philanthropic funding proposals, and supporting the preparation of a training and development plan for the sector.
 Gill is very interested to hear from members about the type of training you think needs to be available.
-You can bring your ideas on 24 October, let her know by email here or phone her on 027 669 0227.
+Let Gill know by phone - 027 669 0227.